Social Sciences at Middlesex

 Psychology Courses: 2019-2020

 PSYCHOLOGY 50.
 Psychology.
-Spring.
+Fall.
 The Department.
 4 meetings weekly.
 What does it mean to be human?
 Who are you and why are you the way you are?
 How do people suffer and how are these problems addressed in psychotherapy?
 These are just a few of the big questions we will explore in this introductory course to psychology.
 To this end, we will examine psychological theories and research in the realms of personality, developmental, social, cognitive, abnormal, and clinical psychology.
 We will read case studies, explore current research, and observe our own experiences in order to better understand ourselves and how we relate to the world around us.
 This is an activities, discussion and research-based class requiring a curious and open mind and a willingness to participate in self-reflection.